-We also maintain strong scientific and technical co-operation with space agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA), and have a co-operation agreement with the China Meteorological Administration (CMA).
+We also maintain strong scientific and technical co-operation with agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA).

 ECMWF works with the European Commission in a variety of ways.

 ECMWF operates the Copernicus Atmosphere Monitoring Service (CAMS) and the Copernicus Climate Change Service (C3S) on behalf of the European Union.
-It is the computational centre of the European Flood Awareness System (EFAS), a component of the Copernicus Emergency Management Service (CEMS), which is managed by the Joint Research Centre (JRC) of the European Commission (co-operation agreement with JRC).
+It is the computational centre of the European Flood Awareness System (EFAS), a component of the Copernicus Emergency Management Service (CEMS), which is managed by the Joint Research Centre (JRC) of the European Commission ( co-operation agreement with JRC).
 ECMWF is also the computational centre for the Copernicus Emergency Management Service – Fire.
 The Centre provides fire danger calculations from high-resolution and ensemble forecasts up to 15 days ahead on a daily basis.

 ECMWF receives funding from the EU's Framework Programme (H2020) for a number of projects.
 ECMWF currently coordinates the CHE project, exploring the development of a European system to monitor anthropogenic carbon dioxide (CO2) emissions across the world, and the ESCAPE-2 project, which is part of ECMWF's Scalability Programme.
-In addition, we are co-cordinating the ESiWACE project with the German Climate Computing Centre (DKRZ).
+In addition, we are co-coordinating the ESiWACE2 project with the German Climate Computing Centre (DKRZ).

 ECMWF is a partner in many more projects, which today constitute a significant fraction of the Centre's research activities.

 We have formal co-operation agreements with a number of international organisations:

 - African Centre for Meteorological Applications for Development (ACMAD)